Translations: German 🇩🇪

 I was originally going to write about using QR codes for PSBTs on an air-gapped Raspberry Pi Zero, but I’ve expanded to also include a general discussion of PSBTs, specifically using the Electrum Desktop Wallet.
-Gentle advice: I highly recommend you to learn to use Electrum if you are a serious Bitcoiner.
-Don’t play exclusively with dumbed down software for the masses.
+Gentle advice: I highly recommend you learn to use Electrum if you are a serious Bitcoiner.
+Don’t play exclusively with dumbed-down software for the masses.
 Learn the “tools of the trade.”
 You could start here.

 ELECTRUM BITCOIN TRANSACTIONS

 This is a Bitcoin transaction confirmation window in Electrum:

 The top window has the input details of the transaction (the coins that are being used to pay), and the bottom window displays the output details (where the coins are going).
 Note at the top-left, it says “Unsigned” at this stage.

 The details here can be saved before signing or after, and moved to another computer.

 There are three types of transaction “stages” I want to discuss below: